MattDodsonEnglish/English-Learning-Wiki/tools.md

 * [when it]comes to going
 * forward to going
 * prior to going
-* when it comes to going
-* in addition to going
+* [in] addition to going

  So both teacher and student used the corpus to get what they need: he got a list of common collocations, which he could memorize using Anki(#anki), and I found out that its better check the data than to bullshit.
 I also realized that "to+ing" occurs whenever the "ing" could be replaced by common noun.
-E.g. "Prior to the crime," "when it comes to the crime," "I look forward to the crime."
+E.g. "Prior to the crime," "when it comes to the crime," and "I look forward to the crime."

 ## Reading